 Ueno Park is known for its cherry blossoms in the springtime, long past when I was there.
 A lake in the park, though, is covered with lotus flowers, which were just beginning to open when I visited.

 Meiji-jingu is a Shinto shrine set in 70 hectares of forest, once owned by the Meiji emperor.
-It’s forest, rather than garden, so it’s much less manicured and tidy.
-I liked it better than the formal gardens for its wildness, its dripping, humid, shadiness.
+It’s more of a forest than a garden, so it’s much less manicured and tidy.
+I liked it better than the formal gardens for its wildness and its dripping, humid, shadiness.
 The shrine is impressive in size as are the massive tori (gateways) leading to it.
 None of it is particularly old, though, since the original temple was destroyed in the Second World War.

 Unfortunately, the whole forest is wired with loudspeakers that from time to time, in both Japanese and English, belt out instructions about what’s not allowed within the gardens, such as smoking.